-(June 20 – 24, 2019) Why is it called “Badlands”?
+(June 20 – 24, 2019) Why it called “Badlands”?
 It says “French Trappers in the mid-1700s, frustrated by the land’s sharp peaks and crumbling rock, regarded the area as ‘les mauvaises terres’ (bad lands).
-The Lakota (a Native American Tribe) also began calling this place ‘Mako sica’ (land bad).”
+The Lakota (a Native American Tribe) also began calling this place Mako sica (land bad).”

-My next visit was Wind Cave National Park, Some call this park as ‘Yellowstone married Carlsbad’ as you can see free roaming animals (Yellowstone National Park) and also interesting caves (Carlsbad Caverns National Park).
+My next visit was Wind Cave National Park, Some describe this park as ‘Yellowstone married Carlsbad’ as you can see free roaming animals (Yellowstone National Park) and also interesting caves (Carlsbad Caverns National Park).
 It was nice staying at the Elk Mountain Campground ($18/night) in the park.
 I took two guided tours (only way to see caves in the park): Candlelight Tour ($15) and Fairground Tour ($12).

-One day, I went for hiking.
+One day, I went hiking.
 At the trailhead, someone left a note “Rattlesnake was seen about 15 feet from the trailhead.”
 A while ago, a park-ranger told me that “if you see a rattlesnake, consider yourself lucky.”
 I figured seeing a rattlesnake is less dangerous than seeing a bear.
 I enjoyed hiking on the trail.